Last Updated on November 24, 2023 by Ch David

 From t-shirts to hoodies, jackets and many other clothes, Louis Vuitton always comes up with lots of creating clothes that stand out and shine from the rest of the brands.

-The neck/waist tag, depending on whether you have a top or a bottom – these are one of the best ways when it comes to spot fake Louis Vuitton clothes.
+The neck/waist tag, depending on whether you have a top or a bottom – these are one of the very reliable ways to tell fake LV clothes.

-On the other hand, the authentic Louis Vuitton item has its “LOUIS VUITTON” text properly shaped, as all of the threads are placed in straight lines, so the text is visibly nicer than the one on the replica tee.
+On the other hand, the authentic Louis Vuitton item has its “LOUIS VUITTON PARIS” text properly shaped, as all of the threads are placed in straight lines, so the text is visibly nicer than the one on the replica tee.

-In the picture with the real vs fake Louis Vuitton t-shirts above, we have pointed out how the fake tee has its text on the wash tag at the wrong thickness.
+In the picture with the real vs fake Louis Vuitton t-shirts above:

 On the other hand, the authentic Louis Vuitton t-shirt has its “MADE IN ITALY” text looking thicker and wider than the one on the fake item.